-The test pieces in their crucibles shall be placed in the furnace at room temperature, and heating shall be carried out in the test gas.
-The time to reach the test temperature shall be recorded.
+The test pieces in their crucibles shall be placed in the furnace either at room temperature or at the test temperature, by agreement between the parties.
+In the former case, the time to reach the test temperature shall be recorded.